agemooij/riak-scala-client/README.md

 See the [project site] for full [documentation], [examples], [scaladocs], and more.

-## Current Status
+## Status (Jan 24th 2015)
-The latest version is 0.8.1.1, which is compatible with Akka 2.1.4 and Spray 1.1-M8.
+The latest version is 0.9.5, which is compatible with [Akka] 2.3.9 and [Spray] 1.3.2.

-There is also a parallel release for people who have already moved to Akka 2.2.
-Version 0.8.1.2 is compatible with Akka 2.2-RC1 and Spray 1.2-M8.
-Please be aware that this version is __not__ compatible with Akka 2.2-RC2 because that version is not backwards compatible with RC1 and therefor not compatible with Spray 1.2-M8.
+It has been tested for compatibility against Riak 2.0.4

+This library is cross-built against Scala 2.10.4 and 2.11.5 and compiled using `-target:jvm-1.7`.

+# Installation
+To get started, add the following dependency to your SBT build:

+    libraryDependencies += "com.scalapenos" %% "riak-scala-client" % 0.9.5

+# Recent Changes

+## 0.9.5
+- Cross-built for Scala 2.10.4 and 2.11.5
+- Upgraded to [Akka] 2.3.9 and [Spray] 1.3.2 (thanks to @CharlesAHunt)
+- Upgraded the default JSON serialization implementation to [spray-json] 1.3.1, which is around 15 times faster than the 1.2.x versions we used before.
+- Fully tested with [Riak] 2.0 (2.0.4) and 1.4 (1.4.10)
+- Added Travis and Coveralls support (thanks to @zaneli)

+## 0.9.0
+- New feature: allow conflict resolvers to specify whether the resolved value should be written back to Riak or not (thanks to @asnare)
+- Dropped support for older versions of [Akka] and/or [Spray]

 ## Features
 So far, the following Riak (http) API features are supported:

 - Fetch